symfonycorp/insight/README.md

         $INSIGHT_PROJECT_UUID --format=pmd > insight-pmd.xml

 8. Enable `Publish PMD analysis results` using `insight-pmd.xml` as PMD result filename
-9. Optionnaly, you can add the `insight-pmd.xml` file to artifacts to archive
+9. Optionally, you can add the `insight-pmd.xml` file to artifacts to archive
 10. Save and build!

 License